ProxiBlue/m2-hyva-playwright/README.md

 Please see the vide here for an overview.

-## Built as I went along
+## Built as I went along / Learning

 Please note that this project was built as I learnt playwright and other aspects.
-SOme thinsg may likely be improved upon, so feel free to join in and help improve.
+Some things may likely be improved upon, be changed, so feel free to join in and help improve.
+I figured I can put the idea forward even though not many tests exists as yet.
+It is a WIP.

 I am certanly not an expert in anything playwright or js related!